ND Filter Tips - How to use ND filters

 The Easy way (“Set and forget”)

 You can leave your camera in auto mode with very good results.
-Just put an ND filter (ND4 or ND8 works great for this, or an ND16 only if you always fly in very bright sunlight) on your camera, and leave it.
-You would only need to remove it if you are flying in low light (e.g. sunset) or dark conditions.
+Just put an ND filter (ND4 or ND8 works great for cloudy or overcast days, or an ND16 if it is a sunny day) on your camera, and leave it.
+You would only need to remove it if you are filming video in low light (e.g. sunset) or dark conditions.
 This will smooth out your video and reduce jello.

 The drawback of this easy way is that the amount of motion blur may change during the flight if the light changes and your camera has to adjust the shutter speed (This happens regardless of having an ND filter or not, it is just less pronounced without).